tighten/tighten-coding-standard/README.md

 ### Sniffs

-This list can be generated using:
+A list of sniffs included in this standard can be generated using:

 ```bash
 ./vendor/bin/phpcs --standard=Tighten -e